NVIDIA/DIGITS/docs/GettingStarted.md

 ## Starting DIGITS

-To start the server up on port 5000 (if you are using the web installer):
+If you are using the web installer use the `runme.sh` script:

     % cd $HOME/digits-1.0
     % ./runme.sh

-If you are not using the web installer, you can start the server this way:
+If you are not using the web installer, use the `digits-devserver` script:

+    % cd $HOME/digits
     % ./digits-devserver

 NOTE:  The first time DIGITS is run, you will be asked for the location of some directories.
 It should look something like the following: